44,000 from 3 Jammu districts register themselves to serve Indian Army

 New Delhi Nov 04: Over 44,000 aspirants from three districts of Jammu region have registered themselves to serve the country as the Army on Sunday commenced a 10-day recruitment rally in Samba district to provide employment to the local youth.

 This is the first major recruitment rally in the newly created Union Territory and the second in the past three months after the Centre abrogated Article 370 provisions on August 5.
-Earlier in September, a seven-day recruitment rally by the Army in Reasi district saw participation of over 29,000 local youth.
+Earlier in September, a seven-day recruitment rally by the Army in Reasi district saw the participation of over 29,000 local youth.

 "As many as 44,117 aspirants from Jammu region have registered and likely to be screened for their physical and medical fitness during the 10 days long recruitment rally in Samba," Jammu-based Army PRO Lt Col Devender Anand said.